 Shows like Intervention and Addicted have highlighted the plight of individuals struggling with substance abuse and their journey to recovery.
-These TV shows document the lives of addicts & the faces of addiction, and their family’s desperate attempt to save them.
+These TV shows document the lives of addicts & the faces of drug addiction, and their family’s desperate attempt to save them.
 Sadly, these episodes only catalog a small number of individuals who make up to faces of addiction.
-Addiction is a serious problem that affects millions of lives, so it is vitally important to understand the complex nature of addiction.
+Addiction is a severe problem that affects millions of lives, so it is vitally important to understand the complex nature of addiction.

 Most people characterize addiction using four main concepts, including compulsion, lack of self-control, psychological and/or physical dependence, and tolerance.
 The constant urge to consume drugs like heroin or alcohol can push someone to go to extraordinary heights, usually to their detriment, to find and use these substances.